pxp9/lazy_doc/lazy_doc/lazy_doc/docs_per_module.md

-Returns a list of tuples containing each module and its corresponding documentation details.
+Returns a list of documentation for each function in the specified modules.

 ## Parameters

-- modules - a list of modules to fetch documentation for.
+- modules - a list of module names to extract documentation from.

 ## Description
-Retrieves the documentation for the specified modules, filtering to include only the functions.
+ Retrieves the documentation for functions in the given modules using Elixir's introspection capabilities.